-We contacted over 25 of our stockholders representing approximately 59% of our shares of common stock outstanding.
-The stockholder engagement team conducted numerous calls with stockholders representing approximately 34% of our shares of common stock outstanding, with our Chair of the Compensation and Talent Committee participating in meetings representing a majority of the shares that chose to engage.
+Over the past year, we contacted over 25 of our stockholders representing approximately 50% of our shares of common stock outstanding and conducted calls with stockholders representing approximately 32% of our shares of common stock outstanding, and reflecting various investment styles and geographies.

+Our Chair of the Compensation and Talent Committee, an independent director, led a number of these calls.